 Favorite quote from the author:

-This is one of my favorite stories of all time.
+Catch Me If You Can of my favorite stories of all time.
 Sure, Leo DiCaprio and Tom Hanks can take major credit for it, as they played their characters brilliantly in the oscar-nominated 2002 movie adaptation of this book, which depicted the life of Frank William Abagnale Jr. with wit, accuracy and excitement.

 When his parents’ marriage, family life and father’s successful business broke apart at age 16, Frank ran away from home, deciding to venture out on his own.
 For the next five years, he lived a life most people wouldn’t even dare dreaming of, pretending to be an airline pilot, flying all around the world, claiming to be a doctor, a lawyer and a professor.